 As sales of smartphones and tablets continue to be on the increase, when it comes to looking at profitable business opportunities, mobile gambling is right up there near the very top.
+The world of online casinos, where everyone that owns a mobile device can just start gambling with a simple tap, is upon us.
+The following site describes this phenomenon perfectly.

 According to Plunkett Research mobile gambling app downloads are increasing 30% a year.
 In 2007 there were only 2 enterprises in mobile gaming.
 IBISWorld world project that by 2017, that number will have risen to a startling 4,282 different enterprises.
 It's a fact there'll be a lot of new players on the scene involved in this ever changing landscape, some that will be well known along with others, still yet to make their mark.